• Skip to primary navigation

 More food preservation ideas

 Can you think of other things to try?
 What about bicarbonate of soda?
-Or trying different fruits?
+Or other fruits?

 The Free Range Life has some great ideas for preserving peppers you could test too!